 Wine production drops and fraud runs rampant as producers bulk up their stocks with cane and beet sugar.
 Merchants import raisins to make wine.
 This, in turn causes grape prices to hit rock bottom.
-Farmers throughout Europe abandon their vineyards and head for the new world or Algeria.s
+Farmers throughout Europe abandon their vineyards and head for the new world or Algeria.

-The social upheaval this causes can be compared to the failed potato harvests of Ireland.
+To put this in perspective, the social upheaval this causes can be compared to the failed potato harvests of Ireland.

 At the time this happens, wine is the most traded commodity in the world.